Temperatures are still cold and there is nothing better than a rich, earthy, and filling one-pan meal to warm us up!

 Let me know in the comments if you try this recipe!

 - 3 cloves of garlic minced

-- optional: 1 tsp cornstarch diluted in 1 tbsp water to thicken the sauce
+- optional: 1 teaspoon cornstarch diluted in 1 tablespoon water to thicken the sauce

 - for topping: cilantro, parsley, ground black pepper

 - Cut the tempeh into 1-inch cubes and place them in a deep plate or baking dish.
 In a small bowl, prepare the marinade by combining the soy sauce, maple syrup, and garlic.
 Pour the marinade over the tempeh and stir to coat.
 Let the tempeh marinade for at least 30 minutes, or overnight in the refrigerator.